 How to Connect with Alumnae

-There are 3 main ways to get connect with Alpha Phi as an alumna:
+There are 3 main ways to connect with Alpha Phi as an alumna:

 2. Social media.
 Some of the easiest ways to connect with alumnae are through social media platforms.
-Make sure to join the Alpha Phi LinkedIn group, as well as the subgroups that are targeted toward specific professions, allowing you to connect to other Alpha Phi alumnae professionals in your field.
+Make sure to join the Alpha Phi LinkedIn group, as well as the subgroups that are targeted toward specific professions, allowing you to connect with other Alpha Phi alumnae professionals in your field.
 On LinkedIn, you’ll also be able to communicate with people about job posts and apartments for rent.
-Of course, don’t ditch Facebook.
+Don’t ignore Facebook.
 Ask to join a group that’s in your area, and you’ll find it’s a goldmine for making connections.

 3. Volunteer.
 Consider volunteering for Alpha Phi in some capacity, and you’ll be automatically connected to a larger network of Alpha Phis.
-Plus, you’ll be building your resume at the same time.
+There are a multitude of opportunities, from low-commitment levels to larger involvement.
+Whatever you do, Alpha Phi appreciates you, and you’ll be opening yourself up to more connections and a resume-builder to at the same time.